techyg/Voron0Stuff/README.md

 Please note that you may need to add some GCODE sections for the slicing profiles to work.
 Refer to my printer configuration file.

-Configuration Files:

-** Note: Klipper often has new releases with breaking changes.
-I try to keep these files updated, but please beware that they may not work with the latest version of Klipper.
-This is especially true of the printer.cfg files which seem to break more frequently.

-DisplayEncoder.cfg - for use with the Voron 0 display.
-Make sure you include this file from your printer.cfg using [include DisplayEncoder.cfg]

-DisplayMenu.cfg - this specifies all the custom menu options.
-Make sure you include this file from your printer.cfg using [include DisplayMenu.cfg]

-klipper_Expander.cfg - the config file that I use for my klipper expander.
-Must be included from printer.cfg file.

-ldokit-voron01.cfg - my printer.cfg file for the LDO Kit v0.1.

-voron01-0.5-printer.cfg - printer.cfg file for my original v0.1, which uses an AC Bed and the original v0.0 motors.

 Other files: